gmc-code/PC-microbit-micropython/docs/images/custom_images.rst

 .. py:function:: Image(line_string * 5)

-    | line_string has the first 5 pixel brightness values. e.g. "00000:"
+    | line_string is the first 5 pixel brightness values. e.g. "00000:"
     | e.g. Image("00000:" * 5) create an image with all pixels off.
+    | e.g. Image("99999:" * 5) create an image with all pixels at full brightness.

 | The code below creates a horizontal gradient by repeating a string of 5 brightness values, 5 times.